-Required qualifications for competent and/or qualified persons for specific trades and tasks are identified in Activity Hazard Analysis (AHA) forms for definable features of work (Attachment 3).
-The required qualifications for the SSHO are identified in Attachment 2.
+Chuck Croley the competent and/or qualified person(s) for all activities on this job.
+Competent and/or qualified persons for specific trades and tasks will be identified on an Activity Hazard Analysis (AHA) for DFWs as subcontractors begin their phases of operation.
+The required qualifications for SSHO are identified in Appendix A.